External CD DVD Drive USB 30 Slim CDDVD +RW Drive Rewriter Burner Writer High Speed Data Transfer USB Optical Drives Player Player for PC. | Better Homes & Gardens

 Advertisement

 Best Quality Guranteed.
 USB3.
 0 High Speed Technology - External CD Drive comes with standard USB3.0 high speed interface, provide more faster and stable data transfer speed.
 Embedded cable design made it easy for storage, you can take it anywhere with slim, lightweight, compact, portable size.
 Also compatible with USB 2.
 0 Strong Compability for Almost Systems - USB CD DVD external drive is suitable for Windows XP/Vista/7/8/10, all versions of Mac OS.
 It is specially designed compatible for Apple HP Dell Lenovo and others, Ultrabook, netbook, laptop and desktop without drive hardware.
-Note: for the desktops, Please connect the device to the USB Plug and play - External CD/DVD drive for laptop is powered by the USB B/Type C. No driver and external power needed.
+Note: for the desktops, Please connect the device to the USB Plug and play - External CD/DVD drive for laptop is powered by the USB.
+No driver and external power needed.
 Just plug it into your USB port and the DVD driver will be detected.
 Usb 3.
 0 DVD driver is a perfect companion for computers without the internal Drive.
-You can burn files, install software and cre
+You can burn file